SUMMARY OF CURRICULUM CONTENT JANUARY 2020

 Each Year 7 tutor group is arranged so that it contains a full range of abilities.
 There are four tutor groups in each year of approximately 30 students, and students usually stay in the same tutor group until they leave school.
-In Art, Music, Drama, Geography, History and Science, students are taught in their tutor group during Years 7, 8 and 9.
-In Computing and Design & Technology, students are taught in smaller mixed groups, and are taught in single sex groups in Physical Education.
+In Art, Music, Drama, Geography and History, students are taught in their tutor group during Years 7, 8 and 9.
+In Design & Technology, students are taught in smaller mixed groups, and are taught in single sex groups in Physical Education.
 In English, Maths, French and German, students are streamed by ability.
 Within all-ability groups we take great care to ensure that all students are given work at an appropriate level.
 The Computing curriculum is currently under review, and will be re-launched in September 2020.
 Students in Years 8 and 9 can take part in Code Club activities at lunchtimes, and Year 9 students will be offered ‘taster’ sessions as they prepare to choose KS4 option subjects.

 Organisation of teaching groups and curriculum for key stage 4 students

 In Years 10 and 11 the organisation of teaching groups depends on the subject chosen.
 Students are placed in ability ‘sets’ in English, Mathematics and Science.

 Lesson Allocation across KS3 & KS4